-Love, Papa
+Love, Papa”

-Sun., Nov.
-18th - As soon as I woke up, I clearly heard, “Don’t go down to the slave market in downtown.”
-We had planned a day of exploring Charles Towne landing and then downtown Charleston, so this felt important, but I held it in the back of my mind.
-A feeling of aloneness and disappointment that no one was there to celebrate with me grew to a feeling of anger rising.

-Charles Towne Landing was enjoyable, but the girls were tired and cranky for most of it.
-For me, there were areas that were hard to walk through, because they were so spiritually and emotionally charged with sadness and grief, especially in the Slave African American Graveyard.
+Charles Towne Landing was enjoyable, but the girls were tired and cranky during most of it.
+There were areas that were hard to walk through for me, because they were so spiritually and emotionally charged with sadness and grief, especially in the Slave African American Graveyard.

 Land can have an emotional footprint, as well as spiritual things attached to it.
-(See the reference section)
+Strong emotions that people have experienced on land, in buildings, etc., can leave an actual imprint on the environment, which can be felt spiritually long after the event happened.God references this when He tells ______that the blood of Able cries out to Him from the ground in Genesis : ..
+I felt this emotional/spiritual unrest as I walked these roads.

-We had planned to get the kids a souvenir there, and then eat before going into downtown, but they changed the plans, and Paul decided to continue to drive to downtown without stopping for food.
+We had planned to get the kids a souvenir in the Landing, and then eat before going into downtown.
+Plans changed and Paul decided to drive downtown without stopping for food.

-I was trying to find a place to eat and think of where to buy them gifts, but nothing came to me.
-It was as if an invisible force was yanking us directly toward the downtown area where the Slave Market was.
+I was trying to find a place to eat and think of where to buy the girls’ gifts, but nothing came to me.
+We kept driving and it was as if an invisible force was pulling us directly toward the downtown Slave Market!.
 The Slave Market is in the historic district of downtown Charleston and is a tourist attraction filled with shops.

-Of course, we ended up parking a few blocks down from the Slave Market, and I totally ignored the warning feelings that were making me feel jittery inside.
+Of course, we ended up parking a few blocks from the Slave Market, and I totally ignored the jittery feeling of warning alarms going off inside of me.
 In an effort to please my family, I said, “Oh, that’s a good place to buy souvenirs.”

 Quickly, I swung out of the van, took a swift step forward, and slammed my shin into a metal pole sticking up out of the concrete sidewalk.
 Immediately, my head began to swim, and I gagged from the nausea, as sharp pain shot up my leg.
 I watched as the front of my leg swelled up into a massive blue, goose egg.
 I shouted, “Jesus, help!”

-Yet, Paul didn’t even realize anything was wrong.
-He rounded the van to see me struggling to stand.
+Paul had no idea that I had gotten hurt as he rounded the van to see me struggling just to stand.

 Tears streamed down my cheeks, as I cried, “I can’t walk anywhere.
 I think I’m going to throw up.”

 Paul helped very disappointed children back into the van.
 “But mommy, can’t we still go get our presents?”
-I couldn’t answer.
+I couldn’t answer, the pain was so great.
 I just cried more.

 “Paul, I’ve got to get ice.
 Oh, it hurts so much.
 Do I need to go to the hospital?
 I think I broke something.”

-I couldn’t even manage to sit in the front seat, but just stayed as still as I could in the backseat of the van, while Paul drove around the Battery Park.
-I was even more sad, because I wanted to take them on the water taxi and walk around with them.
+I couldn’t even manage to sit in the front seat, but just stayed as still as I could in the backseat of the van, while Paul drove around Battery Park.
+I was even more sad, because I wanted to take the family on the water taxi and walk around with them.
 Tears flowed even more, as guilt and shame washed over me.

 I cried out, “Jesus, why did this happen?”

 Jesus said, “It was my kindness preventing you from disobeying me by going to the market.
-If you would’ve gone, something far worse would have happened, because you would have directly disobeyed me.
+If you would have gone, something far worse would have happened, because you would have directly disobeyed me.
 Your leg is not broken and will be much better by the time you get home.”

 I knew He was speaking the truth.
-We were headed directly for where He said not to be.
+We were headed directly for the place He told me not to be.
 In fact, Paul even decided to drive by it to see if he and the girls could run in to get something.